Меню:

 </repository>

 To use Clojure in your project you need at least specify dependency on language itself.
-Besides Clojure, the clojure-contrib library is often used in many projects, so they are often specified together.
-Currently, the stable version of both packages is version 1.2.0, that is in the release-repository of Clojure.
-To declare these dependencies add following code into dependencies section of pom.xml file:
+Right now, the stable version of Clojure is 1.4.0.
+To declare this dependency, add following code into dependencies section of pom.xml file:

 <dependency>